wilkox/treemapify/README.md

 ##The `treemapify` function

-The `treemapify` function takes a data frame and generates coordinates for a treemap where each observation is represented by a rectangle.
+The `treemapify` function generates coordinates for a treemap in which each observation is represented by a rectangle.
 In this example, each observation is a country; the rectangle's area will be mapped to the country's nominal GDP, while the fill colour will be mapped to the Human Development Index (HDI).
 We'll also group the countries by region.

 ```R
 > treeMapCoordinates <- treemapify(G20, area="Nom.GDP.mil.USD", fill="HDI", label="Country", group="Region")